MaxHalford/eaopt/README.md

 type Vector []float64

 // Evaluate a Vector with the Drop-Wave function which takes two variables as
 // input and reaches a minimum of -1 in (0, 0).
-The function is rather pure so
+The function is simple so there
-// there isn't any error handling to do. func (X Vector) Evaluate() (float64, error) {
+// isn't any error handling to do. func (X Vector) Evaluate() (float64, error) {
     var (
         numerator   = 1 + m.Cos(12*m.Sqrt(m.Pow(X[0], 2)+m.Pow(X[1], 2)))